mogrady-professional/MIMVC-Custom-PHP-Framework/README.md

   RewriteRule  ^(.+)$ index.php?url=$1 [QSA,L]      # Rewrite rule, route everything through index.php -> everything in the public folder.. attaching the URL parameter with variable
 </IfModule>
 ```

+# Instructions

+- In app/config`config.php`, update the following
+  - `DB Parameters`
+  - `App Root Parameters`
+- Create a database in MySQL (mimvc)
+  - Populate with id, varchar (for starters)
+- Inside public/`htaccess` update the `RewriteBase` directory to whatever folder you are working from is
+- Framwork is ready to go and build upon
+- Post Model is included to get you started with Models